BielRoig/hfeb-guide/content/docs/matchup-spread/landstill.md

 It isn't always an essential card, but it has the advantage of being tutorable with Survival and of interacting with a category of permanents that can slow your lines.

-## Xantid + Hermit Post-Combat Line

-One of the most solid post-board lines goes through **Xantid Swarm** and **Hermit Druid**.

-The scenario is this:

-> You have Xantid Swarm in play.
-> You have Hermit Druid untapped.
-> Attack with Xantid Swarm.
-> The trigger resolves.
-> The opponent can no longer cast spells that turn.
-> After combat, activate Hermit Druid.
-> Use Unearth or another recursion effect to bring back the necessary pieces.
-> Close with the Devourer + Triskelion line.

-This line is very strong because it happens entirely after the Xantid Swarm trigger.
-Once Xantid has resolved, the opponent can no longer use counters, removal, or instant interaction to stop you that turn.

-In practice, Xantid turns Hermit Druid from a fragile threat into an almost protected kill.

 <div class="matchup-summary" markdown="1">

 ## Matchup Summary

-Against U/W Landstill you have to choose whether to be faster than their answers or play a more patient game, based on discard, double spells, and carefully built windows.
+Against UW Landstill you have to choose whether to be faster than their answers or play a more patient game, based on discard, double spells, and carefully built windows.

-In Game 1, often the best plan is to go faster, because Humility is hard to beat and the longer the game goes the more the opponent can find counters, Swords, Fact or Fiction, and Dust Bowl.

-Post-board, instead, you can afford to slow down.
-Bringing in **Duress**, **Xantid Swarm**, answers to **Meddling Mage**, and answers to **Humility** lets you play a more controlled and surgical matchup.

 The keys to the matchup are:

 - use Cabal Therapy to name the card that makes you lose this specific spot;
-- don't give Standstill free windows;
 - respect Humility;
 - don't wait too long against Dust Bowl;
-- exploit Xantid Swarm to make Hermit lines safe;
 - remember that Survival in the late game can win in a single turn.

 The matchup is technical, but very playable.
 The more information you have on the opponent's hand and configuration, the more you can turn the game from a counter war into a controlled sequence where you decide the exact moment to win.